Warm Sesame Soba Noodles (Korean-Style)

-When I was growing up in Korea, cold soba noodles were a summer staple.
-We’d dip them in chilled broth or toss them with a light soy-based sauce.
-Now, when I want something a little cozier but just as quick, I turn to this warm sesame soba noodles.
+When I was growing up in Korea, cold buckwheat noodles were a summertime staple.
+We’d dip them in icy broth or toss them with a light soy or perilla oil sauce.
+(If you love chilled noodles, try my Makguksu (Korean Cold Soba Noodles) — it’s a refreshing favorite.)

 Get new recipes via email: